Jean2208/MultiThreadedSockets/README.md

     chmod +x server

 All set.
-We can now run our programs, make sure the server is running before executing the client:
+We can now run our programs.
+Make sure the server is running before executing the client:

     ./server <port_number>